 Of course such a concept is always a bit biased in some way.
 Therefore I explain the whys and hows below and I’m looking forward to the discussions it will provoke 😃.
 The name has been chosen in the sense “clean” is used in Software Engineering in terms like clean architecture or clean code, where it describes concepts and structures which are easy to understand, to use und to maintain.
 Furthermore they have a clear separation of concerns and responsibilities – for the case at hand that means: the template defines the typography, whereas the author is responsible for the contents.

 There exists already a Typst template for these sorts of documents: It’s the “supercharged-dhbw”-template by Danny Seidel.
 It is a great piece of work with a lot of functionality covering a broad variety of use cases.
-But with respect to structure and layout, it implements exactly the above criticized current state (which is without doubt what many people want or maybe have to use).
+But with respect to structure and layout, it implements exactly the above criticized state (which is without doubt what many people want or maybe have to use).
 I discussed with Danny on how to realize further development.
 We agreed to keep supercharged-dhbw

 more or less as-is in order to reflect current state and needs and in consequence to build this new template as a fork of his work.
 This gave me also more freedom to go new ways.